Yellow Lake State Forest

 General information on paddling includes how-to and safety tips and links to rules & regulations

-Yellow Lake State Forest features a hand launch on the Oswegatchie River.
+Yellow Lake State Forest features an accessible hand launch on the Oswegatchie River.

 General information on animals includes links to information about birds, mammals, fish, reptiles, amphibians and insects that inhabit or migrate through the state.